mauberti-bc/sims-docs/docs/getting-started/create-project.md

 ### Project roles

-When you invite someone to your Project, you must give them one of the following roles:
+When you invite someone to your Project, you must give them one of the following roles to set their permissions:

 - Coordinator
 - Collaborator